 What is Customer Profitability Analysis?

 Customer Profitability Analysis is a tool from managerial accounting that shifts the focus from product line profitability to individual customer profitability.
 Activity Based Costing looks at the various cost drivers to accurately isolate costs and determine a product’s profitability.
-In the same way, Customer Profitability Analysis is a method of looking at the various activities and expenses incurred in servicing a particular customer.
+In contrast, Customer Profitability Analysis is a method of looking at the various activities and expenses incurred in servicing a particular customer.
 In other words, it focuses on analyzing profit per customer rather than profit per product.

 Calculating Customer Profitability